textileio/go-threads/store/README.md

 Main responsibility: Responsible to be the two-way communication between `Store` and `Threads`.

-Every time a new local `ipldformat.Node` is generated in the `Store` due to a write transaction commit, the `StoreThreadAdapter` will notify `Threadservice` that a new `Record` should be added to the local peer log.
+Every time a new local `format.Node` is generated in the `Store` due to a write transaction commit, the `StoreThreadAdapter` will notify `Threadservice` that a new `Record` should be added to the local peer log.